emilps/fjelltg/src/pages/product/2020-03-20-ftg-turbo-disc-dryer-1.md

-  Grinding as a first step ensures that even bits of residue are passed on - and not least is the first barrier to fishing hooks and other elements that are not wanted in the further process
+  Grinding as a first step ensures that even bits of residue are passed on - and is important as the first barrier to fishing hooks and other elements that are not wanted in the further process.

   The screw cooker is designed as a large slowly rotating screw conveyor with